We Go The Extra Distance For Our Clients

 - The deceased person’s estate has not gone through the probate process.
 In cases like this, the wrongful death statute of limitations in Georgia is paused for up to five years.

-Call an Atlanta Wrongful Death Lawyer at Ashenden & Associates Today
+Call a Sandy Springs Wrongful Death Lawyer at Ashenden & Associates Today

 If your loved one’s death was caused by someone else’s negligence, you may be eligible for wrongful death compensation in Georgia.
-An Atlanta wrongful death lawyer will carefully review the circumstances surrounding your loved one’s death, accurately calculate damages, protect your legal rights, and help you determine the best course of action.
+A Sandy Springs wrongful death lawyer will carefully review the circumstances surrounding your loved one’s death, accurately calculate damages, protect your legal rights, and help you determine the best course of action.
 Our legal team will handle the entire legal process so that you and your family put your concerns about obtaining full and fair compensation for the loss of your loved one on our shoulders as you go through the process of grieving.
-Call our law firm at 770-394-8909 to schedule a free case evaluation with an Atlanta wrongful death lawyer today.
+Call our law firm at 770-394-8909 to schedule a free case evaluation with a Sandy Springs wrongful death lawyer today.